 My son's 4th birthday is upon us so I thought I better go ahead and post last year's birthday cake.
 Better late than never, right?
 He wanted a safari, dinosaur, train birthday party.
 I baked chocolate cake and my husband assembled and decorated the train with a simple buttercream frosting.
 We put some clean toy dinosaurs and a zebra on top of one of the train cars to coordinate with the party theme.

 My very artistic husband was a natural at cake decorating.

 A happy birthday boy with Grandpa

-I realized tonight that I don't have plain old buttercream frosting on the site.
+This recipe is for basic buttercream frosting.
 It's really simple and will hold up for basic decorating.
 It's not stiff enough for something like roses, but will work fine for most kids birthday party cakes.
 (I made the sweet peas and pea pod in this photo with gum paste.)
 You can make it a little healthier by substituting the shortening with butter, but it won't hold up as well for decorating.

 1/2 C. (1 stick) real butter, slightly softened